1-1: From Rock Bottom

 Soldier drones are created to protect their Hive and enforce control over the workers.
 Stronger and less intelligent than a worker, freedom-seekers are rarer and usually end up finding mercenary work.

-We also get a list of stat growth modifiers along the left side.
-Hive soldiers get bonuses to leveling up their Toughness and Melee Attack stats, and penalties to Perception, Farming, First Aid, Armour Smithing, Weapon Smithing, Robotics, Cooking, Science, and Engineering.
+In terms of game mechanics, hive soldier drones are differentiated from other sorts of people by how durable they are (about average), how much they need to eat (very little), and by a list of bonuses and penalties to how fast they level up certain stats.
+Hive soldiers get bonuses to leveling Toughness and Melee Attack, and penalties to Perception, Farming, First Aid, Armour Smithing, Weapon Smithing, Robotics, Cooking, Science, and Engineering.
 That's a lot of penalties and not a lot of bonuses!
 It's tough to be a hiver!
 This is largely a game about fighting, though, and those Toughness and Melee Attack bonuses will go a long way.
 The various penalties will discourage Jam from pursuing a few skills but all in all they'll get by.

 The game doesn't start with a cutscene or any kind of intro text, it just dumps Jam's ass in the desert.
 We get exactly what we signed up for—Jam is in fact alone, unarmed, naked, hungry, and missing an arm.
 They only have two things going for them: The fact that they aren't currently bleeding, and the fact that they do actually have some notion of where they are.
 That is to say: Jam has a map.